JoseAgustin/mobile_time/README.md

   |14 | Area res. centro    |    25  | Area industrial Municipal    |
   |15 | Area pueblo         | | |

+## Results

-Emissions obtained from vehicular activity for Mexico City 1990
+As a resutl one product is the emissions  from vehicular activity for Mexico City 1993

+by doing the ration of emis per hour over the total emission per day a temporal description of pollutant emissions can be obtained.

 ![CO emissions](/assets/images/COemis.gif "CO emissions")